Rockz1152/CleanApps/README.md

                 Clean Windows Apps
 </pre>

+Disclaimer:
+- Run scripts at your own risk.
+- I do NOT take responsibility for what may happen to your system.

 Description:
 - Two PowerShell scripts are provided to assist in removing non essential Windows Apps.
 - CleanApps.ps1 is an interactive command line version of the utility.